 If your appliance is leaking liquid onto your countertop, please click the option below that describes the problem:

-1. Water has flowed out of the bottle.
+1. Water has leaked out of the bottle.

 The water can flow out of the bottle in two ways.

-First, if your bottom bottle cap is missing its seal.
+First, if the water doesn't come from the top of the bottle, your bottom bottle cap is missing its seal or is not fully tight.

 If you are missing a bottom bottle cap seal, please request a new one here.

-If the top cap is not closed, missing a seal or an o-ring, the system will not pressurize and water from the rear reservoir may fill the bottle and then flow out of the top of the bottle.
+If the top cap is not closed, missing a seal or a Top Cap O-ring, the system will not pressurize and water from the rear reservoir may fill the bottle and then flow out of the top of the bottle.

 If you are missing a top bottle cap seal or o-ring, please request a new one here.